-- Q1: What are the maximum amounts of election expenses for the 2018 Legislative Council By-election? - A1: In accordance with the Maximum Amount of Election Expenses (Legislative Council Election) Regulation (Cap.
-554D), the maximum amounts of election expenses per candidate for the 2018 Legislative Council By-election are as follows -
+- Q1: What is the maximum amount of election expenses for the 2018 Legislative Council Kowloon West Geographical Constituency By-election? - A1: In accordance with the Maximum Amount of Election Expenses (Legislative Council Election) Regulation (Cap.
+554D), the maximum amount of election expenses per candidate for the 2018 Legislative Council Kowloon West Geographical Constituency By-election is \$1,821,000.